Well, at the state of the coup speech, he said, let's make this a year of action.

 Hey, 12 million, come out of the shadows.

-There's a job over there, there's a job over there for you, job over there.
+There's a job over there for you.

 You can do anything, but you can't vote.